-I’m back in Piedmont, the region of northwestern Italy where vintners are best known for working the Nebbiolo grape from the renowned Barolo and Barbaresco appellations, for a week of winery visits.
-After a light lunch of lingua with salsa verde and tajarin at More e Macina in the town of La Morra, I was off to my first appointment.
+I’m back in Piedmont, the region of northwestern Italy where vintners are best known for working the Nebbiolo grape in the renowned Barolo and Barbaresco appellations, for a week of winery visits.
+After I began with a light lunch of lingua with salsa verde and tajarin at More e Macina in the town of La Morra, I was off to my first appointment.

 Sips & Tips | Wine & Healthy Living